Michigan Divorce and Tax Ramification General Information

 This publication also discusses some of the employment tax rules for household employers.

-Publication 504 – Divorce or Separated Individuals
+Publication 504 – Divorced or Separated Individuals

 This publication explains tax rules that apply if you are divorced or separated from your spouse.
 It covers general filing information and can help you choose your filing status.
 It can also help you decide which exemptions you are entitled to claim, including exemptions for dependents.

-The publication also discusses payments and transfers of property that often occur as a result of divorce and how you must treat them on your tax return.
 Examples include alimony, child support, other court-ordered payments, property settlements, and transfers of individual retirement accounts.
 In addition, this publication also explains deductions allowed for some of the costs of obtaining a divorce and how to handle tax withholding and estimated tax payments.

 The last part of the publication explains special rules that may apply to persons who live in community property states.